Victoria Clarke (psychologist): Selected journal entries and book chapters

-Research and Scholarship
+Research and scholarship

-Qualitative Research and Thematic Analysis
+Qualitative research and thematic analysis

 Clarke's main area of focus is qualitative research and particularly the reflexive approach to thematic analysis she has developed with Professor Virginia Braun at The University of Auckland.
 The 2006 paper in which they originally outlined their approach has over 59,000 Google Scholar citations and according to Google Scholar is the most cited academic paper published in 2006.
 An open access version is available from the University of the West of England Research Repository.
 Braun and Clarke have a thematic analysis website at The University of Auckland.
 This includes an extensive reading list, FAQs and links to their lectures on thematic analysis on YouTube.
 They have written numerous chapters, editorials, commentaries and encyclopedia entries on thematic analysis.